aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ### Row-wise functions

-We now create 3 different row-wise functions, with different argument types for the current row values:
+We now create 3 different row-wise functions, with different argument types for input the row values:
 - distinct scalar arguments
 - an array
 - a Pandas Series